 Solution

 The floor area of the compartment is 38 × 50 = 1900 ft2.
-The minimum HRR required to create a damaging HGL for TS targets in this compartment is 2599 kW, which can be determined from Figure B.01 of Attachment 8 in Appendix F (see Figure 5.2.).
-The minimum HRR for TP targets is 1176 kW based on the table in Figure B.02.
-The minimum HRRs can also be determined from the graphs, but the tabulated values are more precise in this case.
+The minimum HRR required to create a damaging HGL for TS targets in this compartment is 2599 kW, which can be determined from Figure B.01 of Attachment 8 in Appendix F (see Figure 5.2.7).
+The minimum HRR for TP targets is 1176 kW based on the table in Figure B.02 of Attachment 8 in Appendix F. The minimum HRRs can also be determined from the graphs, but the tabulated values are more precise in this case.

-Figure 5.2.– Minimum HRR Required Creating a Damaging HGL for TS Targets in a Compartment with a Floor Area of 1900 ft2 and Ceiling Height of 20 ft.
+Figure 5.2.7 – Minimum HRR Required Creating a Damaging HGL for TS Targets in a Compartment with a Floor Area of 1900 ft2 and Ceiling Height of 20 ft.